There’s the Biblical reference that bread is the staff of life and we talk about our main income being our bread and butter.

 What if no yeast is available?

 In extreme situations, you may not be able to get to the shops to stock up on commercial yeast.
-This article explains how to cultivate your own starter.
 Some families have kept their starter going for years!

 Baking powder and yeast as leavening agents are nice to have but not absolutely essential in extreme situations.
 If you expect to be on the move then hard tack will keep you sustained until you can reach your bug-out or bug-in location where you should have your supplies stored.